rmcgibbo/openmm-cmd/README.md

   [OpenMM] WARNING | No config file was found.
   [OpenMM] ERROR | The 'dt' trait of the dynamics section must have units of femtosecond, but a value without units, 1, was specified.
-To specify units, use a syntax like --dt=2*femtosecond on the command line, or c.Dynamics.dt = 2*femtosecond in the config file.
+To specify units, use a syntax like --dt=2*femtosecond on the command line, or dt = 2*femtosecond in the config file.
   ```

   Yes, the full power of `simtk.unit` is available.
 There's also some error